 The BankAmericard Travel Rewards card earns a flat 1.5 points on every $1 spent.
 It’s that flat 1.5 rate that makes this card our ultimate recommendation for the “no fee” category.
 Points can be redeemed as a statement credit for travel purchases.
 If you have a Bank of America account, you receive a 10% bonus; if you’re a Preferred Rewards client, that bonus is up to 75%.

 What’s your favorite credit card for Disney?
+Do you prefer paying a high annual fee and receiving better perks and rewards, or staying fee-free?
 Do you agree or disagree with our advice?
 Any questions we can help you answer?
-Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!